 - 1/4 teaspoon white pepper

-- Toward the last half hour of brine time, prepare the basting sauce.
-Place all basting ingredients in a small saucepan and simmer over medium-high heat for 1-2 minutes, stirring often.
+- Prepare basting sauce while chops are brining: Place all basting ingredients in a small saucepan and simmer over medium-high heat for 1-2 minutes, stirring often.
 Reduce heat to low and let the sauce simmer for 5 minutes.
 Remove from heat, cover and keep warm.

 - Preheat grill for medium-high heat.

-- Brush chops with a little oil (vegetable oil if you have it on hand) and place it on the grill.
+- Brush chops with a little oil (vegetable oil if you have it on hand), and place it on the grill.
 Cook for 3 minutes per side.
 Start basting after this point.
 Turn and baste every 3-4 minutes.
 Watch for flare-ups and reduce heat if necessary.
-Chops should be completely cooked with an internal temperature between 145-150 degrees F. in 20-22 minutes total.
-If they are really thick, it may take longer, so start basting a little later in the grilling process.
+Chops are cooked once they reach an internal temperature between 145-150 degrees F., or a 20-22 minute total cook time.
+If the chops are really thick, it may take longer, so start basting a little later in the grilling process, and adjust your cooking time.

-- Once cooked through, remove from grill and let rest for a few minutes.
-Serve with your favorite sides.
+- Once cooked through, remove the pork chops from grill and place onto a clean serving platter.
+Let the meat rest for a few minutes, then serve with your favorite sides.